Butler dynasty

-Butler (de Buitléir) is the name of a noble family whose members were, for several centuries, prominent in the administration of the Lordship of Ireland and the Kingdom of Ireland.
+Butler (de Buitléir) is the name of a Hiberno-Norman noble family whose members were, for several centuries, prominent in the administration of the Lordship of Ireland and the Kingdom of Ireland.
 They rose to their highest prominence as Dukes of Ormonde.
 The family has produced multiple titles such as Baron Cahir, Baron Dunboyne, Viscount Ikerrin, Viscount Galmoye, Viscount Mountgarret, Viscount Thurles, Earl of Carrick, Earl of Kilkenny, Earl of Ormond, Earl of Ossory, Marquess of Ormonde and Duke of Ormonde.
 Variant spellings of the name include le Boteler and le Botiller.
 The Butlers were descendants of Anglo-Norman lords who participated in the Norman invasion of Ireland in the 12th century.
 The surname has its origins in the hereditary office of "Butler (cup-bearer) of Ireland", originating with Theobald Walter, 1st Chief Butler of Ireland.
 The arms of later family members depicted three cups in recognition of their original office.

 Origin

 The family descended from Theobald Walter (d.
 1205), eldest son of Hervey Walter and Maud de Valoignes.
 During the reign of Henry II of England Theobald held the position of pincerna (Latin) or boteillier (Norman French), the ceremonial cup-bearer or butler to Prince John, Lord of Ireland.
 He also held the office of Chief Butler of England and was the High Sheriff of Lancashire during 1194.

 His younger brother Hubert Walter (c.1160–1205) became the Archbishop of Canterbury and Justiciar and Lord Chancellor of England.